mosheurpau/svelte-auth-app/README.md

 # Svelte Authentication App

 This project is a simple Svelte application that demonstrates authentication and role base authorization using Svelte stores.
-It includes login and logout functionality with client-side state management.Using Async/Await fetch product data from API and slugs used for dynamic routes and styled using Tailwind CSS and daisy ui.
+It includes login and logout functionality with client-side state management.
+Using Async/Await fetch product data from API and slugs used for dynamic routes and styled using Tailwind CSS and daisy ui.

 ## Features